Rosuvastatin

 Rosuvastatin, sold under the brand name Crestor among others, is a statin medication, used to prevent cardiovascular disease in those at high risk and treat abnormal lipids.
-It is recommended to be used together with dietary changes, exercise, and weight loss.
-It is taken by mouth.
+It is recommended to be used with dietary changes, exercise, and weight loss.
+It is taken orally (by mouth).

 Common side effects include abdominal pain, nausea, headaches, and muscle pains.
 Serious side effects may include rhabdomyolysis, liver problems, and diabetes.
 Use during pregnancy may harm the baby.
 Like all statins, rosuvastatin works by inhibiting HMG-CoA reductase, an enzyme found in the liver that plays a role in producing cholesterol.

-Rosuvastatin was patented in 1991, and approved for medical use in the United States in 2003.
+Rosuvastatin was patented in 1991 and approved for medical use in the United States in 2003.
 It is available as a generic medication.
-In 2020, it was the seventeenth most commonly prescribed medication in the United States, with more than 29million prescriptions.
+In 2023, it was the twelfth most commonly prescribed medication in the United States, with more than 42 million prescriptions.
+In Australia, it was one of the top 10 most prescribed medications between 2017 and 2023.

-There have been criticisms of rosuvastatin having worse adverse effects despite effectively reducing cholesterol more than other statins.

 Medical uses

-The primary use of rosuvastatin is for prevention of cardiovascular disease in those at high risk and the treatment of abnormal lipids.
+The primary use of rosuvastatin is to prevent cardiovascular disease in those at high risk and to treat abnormal lipid levels in the blood.

 Effects on cholesterol levels

 The effects of rosuvastatin on low-density lipoprotein (LDL) cholesterol are dose-related.
-Higher doses were more efficacious in improving the lipid profile of patients with hypercholesterolemia than milligram-equivalent doses of atorvastatin and milligram-equivalent or higher doses of simvastatin and pravastatin.
+Higher doses are more effective at improving the lipid profile of patients with hypercholesterolemia than milligram-equivalent doses of atorvastatin and milligram-equivalent or higher doses of simvastatin and pravastatin.

-Meta-analysis showed that rosuvastatin is able to modestly increase levels of high-density lipoprotein (HDL) cholesterol as well, as with other statins.
+A meta-analysis showed that rosuvastatin can modestly increase the levels of high-density lipoprotein (HDL) cholesterol in the blood, similar to other statins.
 A 2014 Cochrane review determined there was good evidence for rosuvastatin lowering non-HDL levels linearly with dose.